-p4 stream resolve resolves changes that have been submitted to the stream spec since you opened it.
-You cannot submit changes to the stream spec until newer changes have been resolved.

-"p4 resolve" on page 463 -So has the same effect as p4 stream resolve (see p4 help edit).

--as For p4 stream resolve , performs a "safe" resolve; it skips fields that need merging. -am For p4 stream resolve , resolves by merging; skips fields with conflicts. -af For p4 stream resolve , forces a concatenation of text fields with conflicts. -at For p4 stream resolve , forces acceptance of theirs, overwrites yours. -ay For p4 stream resolve , forces acceptance of yours, overwrites theirs. -o -v For p4 stream resolve , previews which fields require resolve. -n For p4 stream resolve , outputs the base used for the merge.
+--source-Add inline source comments to Paths, comments Remapped, or Ignored lines that were copied or merged from an ancestor stream spec when changing the ParentView field from inherit to noinherit.
+The comment specifies the source ancestor spec, the change number for head version of the ancestor spec, and whether a given line was copied or merged into the target stream spec. resolve p4 stream resolve resolves changes that have been submitted to the stream spec since you opened it.
+You cannot submit changes to the stream spec until newer changes have been resolved. "p4 resolve" on page 474 -So has the same effect as p4 stream resolve (see p4 help edit).
+For p4 stream resolve, performs a "safe" resolve; it -as skips fields that need merging.
+For p4 stream resolve, resolves by merging; skips -am fields with conflicts. -af For p4 stream resolve, forces a concatenation of text fields with conflicts.
+For p4 stream resolve, forces acceptance of theirs, -at overwrites yours.
+For p4 stream resolve, forces acceptance of yours, -ay overwrites theirs.
+For p4 stream resolve, previews which fields require -0 $-\mathbf{v}$ For p4 stream resolve, outputs the base used for the -n merge. p4 stream revert reverts any pending changes made to the open revert p4 stream revert reverts any pending changes made to the open spec.
+The returns your client to the latest submitted version of the stream.